 Practice Makes Perfect

-When it comes to your wedding day makeup, it’s best to stick to this old adage.
-Practicing your makeup, whether you plan to DIY your glam on the big day or work with a makeup artist, will put your mind at ease.
-By doing a few trial runs you can decide on the look that you are most comfortable with.
+The day of your wedding isn’t the time to decide what to do with your makeup.
+You’ll want to do what it takes to get to Carnegie Hall: practice, practice, practice!
+Whether you plan to DIY your glam on the big day or work with a makeup artist, try doing a few trial runs so you can decide on the look you are most comfortable with.

 If you plan to DIY your wedding day makeup and hair, it is still best to practice.
-Plan to make a day of it and invite your bridesmaids over so that you have trusted friends to bounce ideas off of.
+Plan to make a day of it and invite your bridesmaids over so that you have trusted friends in which to bounce ideas.
 Have your bridesmaids or friends take photos in natural lighting so that you can look back at the different options when it comes time to make your decision.
-Your trial run is also a great time to put together your hair and makeup kit with makeup, brushes and hair accessories so that you’re sure to have it all together on the big day.
+Your trial run is also a great time to put together your hair and makeup kit with makeup, brushes, and hair accessories so that you’re sure to have it all together on the big day.